-If evidence is seized pursuant to a search warrant or while serving an arrest warrant, then the criminal defense attorney should move to suppress that evidence in a “Franks hearing.”
-The Franks hearing is named after the requirements set out in Franks v.
+If evidence is seized pursuant to a search warrant or while serving an arrest warrant, then the criminal defense attorney might move to suppress that evidence in a “Franks hearing” named after the requirements set out in Franks v.
 Delaware, 438 U.S. 154, 98 S. Ct.
 2674, 57 L. Ed.
 2d 667 (1978).

-In Franks, the Court developed a test to determine whether misstatements in affidavits for search warrants would require suppression of the fruits of those searches.
+In Franks, the Court developed a test to determine whether false or intentionally misleading statements in an affidavit in support of the search warrant would require suppression of the fruits of those searches.
 The two prongs of the Franks test include:

 - that the affiant stated false information in the affidavit knowingly and intentionally, or with a reckless disregard for the truth, rather than through mere negligence or an innocent mistake; and

-- the remaining allegations are insufficient to support a probable cause finding (or that the statement was necessary to the finding of probable cause).
+- the remaining allegations are insufficient to support a probable cause finding; or

 If the defendant establishes these factors by a preponderance of the evidence, then the court must suppress the fruits of the search.